 Modernize Your Surveillance System with CCTV Cloud Storage

 Cloud surveillance begins with IP cameras.
 These cameras are much like ordinary cameras in recording stuff but also are capable of converting the footage into data and sending that over the internet (hence the name says Internet Protocol).
-These record HD quality footage – HD (720p) or Full HD (1080) but the frame rate can be adjusted according to the project and one’s need.
+These cloud storage CCTV cameras record HD quality footage – HD (720p) or Full HD (1080) but the frame rate can be adjusted according to the project and one’s requirements.
 Another factor which impacts the quality and frame rate of the cameras is the internet connection or broadband service, which is talked about further.

 When it comes to surveillance there are three types of video recorders used – DVR (digital video recorder), NVR (network video recorder), and CMVR (cloud-managed video recorder).
 But when it comes to cloud storage, cloud-enabled NVR and CMVR are only used.
-When using cloud storage, there is no need for internal hard drives but hybrid NVR has little storage for keeping the latest files.
-Video recorded are sent to the network-attached video recorder and then uploaded to the cloud.
-Or CMVR allows direct upload of data from the IP cameras to the cloud servers using a bridge.
+When using CCTV cloud services, there is no need for internal hard drives but hybrid NVR has little storage for keeping the latest files.
+Footage recorded is sent to the video recorder via secured network and then uploaded to the cloud.
+CMVRs, on the other hand, allow direct upload of data from the IP cameras to the cloud servers using a bridge.

 A reliable and high bandwidth broadband connection is a basic requirement for uploading the data to the cloud.
 The recorder constantly needs to send the footage to the cloud and any drop in the connection can result in choppy footage.
 With an increase in the number of cameras, the speed requirements for the internet increases.
 For instance, when using a camera of 256 Kbps speed for cloud recording, for a set of 8 cameras the recorder would need a minimum speed of 2 Mbps.
 Any drop in the speed and the user could lose some quality or frame rate.
 Moreover, in the case of NVR, high bandwidth connection is also required for the IP cameras to upload the footage to the NVR itself as the cameras are wireless.